jakehoward/piggy-ts/README.md

 You tell Piggy where the migration files are and it does the rest when you call `await pg.runDatabaseMigrations();`

 Config:
-- Path to migration files, optional in the config but migrations won't work without it.
+- Path to migration files, optional in the config, but migrations won't work without it.
 - `[optional]` Name for the migration table, (defaults to 'migrations' at the time of writing).
 - `[optional]` Separate connection details for the migration runner to use (perhaps it has more powerful credentials than the application).
 If not provided, the standard connection config is used.